Twins vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has put up 113 hits with 21 doubles, 18 home runs and 56 walks.
+- Paul Goldschmidt has 114 hits with 21 doubles, 18 home runs and 56 walks.
 He has driven in 56 runs with nine stolen bases.

-- Goldschmidt takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .176 with a home run, three walks and three RBI.
+- Goldschmidt brings a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .176 with two walks and an RBI.

 Goldschmidt Recent Games